 . . and why the cost of root canals depends on the tooth!

-Root canal costs are frequently among your first thoughts when you find out you need a root canal.
+Root canal costs are frequently among your first thoughts when you find out you need a root canal - alongside your worries about getting root canal at all!.

 Front teeth have straight roots, which makes root canal procedures easier.
 The space to be treated inside the tooth is also larger than it is in back teeth.
 Again, this makes a front tooth relatively easier than a back tooth.